markbrown4/gmail-angular/readme.md

   $(event.target).closest('.drop-down').toggleClass 'active'
 ```

-Directives give you a lot more power than what we're demonstrating here though, they allow access to $scope, can evaluate expressions on attributes and watch for changes to make updates i.e they make the element place nicely with the rest of Angular.
+Directives give you a lot more power than what we're demonstrating here though, they allow access to `$scope`, can evaluate expressions on attributes and watch for changes to make updates i.e they make the element place nicely with the rest of Angular.
 Any time you'd consider using jQuery for updating the DOM and responding to user events you should first consider using a directive.

 Here's a full featured drop down directive using the angular patterns if you're interested - https://github.com/angular-ui/bootstrap/blob/master/src/dropdown/dropdown.js